Closed Doors in the Bible: What God May Be Telling You

 This page/post may contain affiliate links.
 As an Amazon Associate, as well as an affiliate of other programs, this means if you purchase something using these links, I will receive a commission on qualifying purchases at no cost to you!
 For more detailed information, please visit our Affiliate Disclaimer page

-On the evening of that first day of the week, when the disciples were together, with the doors locked for fear of the Jewish leaders, Jesus came and stood among them and said, “Peace be with you!” – John 20:19
+On the evening of that day, the first day of the week, the doors being locked where the disciples were for fear of the Jews, Jesus came and stood among them and said to them, “Peace be with you.”

 Closed doors in the Bible can have many meanings, including shame or hiding, but that is not always the case.